 Now at this point, I suggest leaving the dough in the fridge for 1-2h – this helps to achieve even baking later without major cracks on the surface.

-Dump a cookie cutter into powder sugar then tap it onto the Perforated “air” baking mat - these circles will help you while piping.
+Then, dump a cookie cutter into powder sugar then tap it onto the Perforated “air” baking mat - these circles will help you while piping.
 Pipe 2 ring shapes next to each other so the choux dough touching each other, and one on top.
 Piping will take practice, if you are unhappy with the result, you can always move the dough back to the piping bag and start again.

 Ideally, pipe the choux pastry onto Perforated “air” baking mat that provides even baking due to air circulation through the mat.
 Try to pipe evenly while holding the piping bag vertically.
-Alternatively, pipe the choux dough onto baking paper using a large tray.
+Alternatively, pipe the choux dough onto a baking sheet using a large tray.
 I don´t recommend using a silicone baking mat for making choux pastry as my experience is that choux somewhat gets wet from the bottom during baking.
 I suggest ideally Perforated “air” baking mat or parchment paper.

 Then, cover the entire surface of the choux dough with roasted almond slices - again this will help the choux to bake evenly without bursting all over the surface.